cloraronco/OpenCV-Bootcamp/README.md

 It is available under the open-source BSD license, making it accessible to a wide range of developers and researchers.

+Before this bootcamp, I underwent a brief training to acquire the fundamentals of Python.
+This is why the structure and complexity of the code increase as the training progresses.

 Each chapter contains one or more files, organized by concepts.
 Happy exploring!